 JourneyCare’s Kids Who Care youth volunteer programs are truly remarkable and set our volunteer program apart from so many other nonprofit organizations.
-Participants can participate in any of our Kits, Clubs, CareShop or Collection programs.
+Kids and teens can participate in any of our Kits, Clubs, CareShop or Collection projects.

 Check out our fun opportunities!